openforcefield/standards/docs/enhancement-proposals/off-ep-00XX.md

 - the reactions used for standardization.

 The tag `weights` points to a file that includes models weights.
 This by convention is a PyTorch `.pt` file, but in principle could be any file that describe model weight as used by the GNN.
 By their nature, GNNs use many more weights than can reasonably be encoded into an XML file, so pointing to another file is an necessary and unavoidable layer of complexity.

+Both of the following tags - `AtomFeatures` and `BondFeatures` - operate on a "resonance-averaged" representation of the molecule.
+This representation is generated by enumerating all resonance forms of the molecule using the method described in [Gilson et al.](https://pubs.acs.org/doi/10.1021/ci034148o), and then averaging the formal charges and bond orders to get a single "resonance-averaged" molecule representation.
+Importantly, this means that there may be noninteger formal charges and bond orders fed into the network.

 The tag `AtomFeatures` includes a list of `AtomFeature`s, each of which describes a feature used by the model.
 Each feature includes descriptive a `name` attribute and other attribute-specific properties.
 The following attributes are supported: